Kremenchuk shopping mall attack

-On 27 June 2022, the Russian Armed Forces fired two Kh-22 anti-ship missiles into central Kremenchuk, Poltava Oblast, hitting the Amstor shopping mall and the Kredmash road machinery plant.
-A fire broke out and the attack killed at least 20 people and injured at least 56.
+On 27 June 2022, the Russian Armed Forces fired two Kh-22 cruise missiles into central Kremenchuk, Poltava Oblast, hitting the Kredmash road machinery plant and the immediately adjacent Amstor shopping mall.
+A fire broke out and the attack killed at least 20 people and injured at least 59.
 Russian media and officials carried conflicting stories about the attack.

 Background

 The explosion at the Amstor shopping center was the fifth attack on Kremenchuk since the beginning of the full-scale Russian invasion in February 2022.
 The attack on 27 June caused the largest number of casualties.
 The previous attacks had taken place on 2 and 24 April, 12 May and 18 June.

 Prior to the Russian invasion of Ukraine, Kremenchuk was an industrial city of about 217,000 inhabitants and the location of the country's largest oil refinery, located some 10 km from the mall.
 The shopping mall that was struck, located in the city center, covered an area of about 1 ha.